sdercolin/vlabeler/README.md

 - UTAU oto labeler

-  If you don't need negative overlap values, please choose this one.
+  If you only want to edit one `oto.ini` file, please use this labeler.

-- UTAU oto labeler plus
+- UTAU singer labeler

-  `Ovl` line can be moved to the left of the start line to get negative overlap values.
+  If you want to edit multiple `oto.ini` files under a singer voicebank, please use this labeler.
+  Please set the singer's root folder (which usually contains a `charactor.txt` file) as the `Sample Directory` when you create the project.

 #### Working on audio labels (Continuous mode)